PostHog/posthog.com/contents/blog/async-migrations.md

 ## The problem

-Scenario #3 leaves us with a difficult problem at hand: inserting data row by row can take _a long time_.
+Needing to execute migrations like the one above leaves us with a difficult problem at hand: inserting data row by row can take _a long time_.

 The time it will take depends on the size of the table to be migrated, and thus, if we're migrating a large table (say, [our events table](https://github.com/PostHog/posthog/issues/5684)), this can take weeks.